 Diagnostic trouble code (DTC) P0151 stands for “O2 Sensor Circuit Low Voltage (Bank 2, Sensor 1).
 It means that the oxygen sensor’s voltage has remained lower than factory specifications for a certain amount of time.

 The code P0151 is similar to P0136, P0137, and P0131.
 This code warns about a fault with the upstream oxygen sensor on Bank 2.
 Bank 2 Sensor 1 is tucked in front of the catalytic converter.
 It analyzes the amount of oxygen in the exhaust before it enters the catalytic converter.
-The powertrain control module (PCM) uses this information to adjust the vehicle’s air-fuel ratio.
+The PCM uses this information to adjust the vehicle’s air-fuel ratio.

 To improve emissions, car manufacturers equip cars with three-way catalytic converters, which recombines toxic compounds into safer emissions through a chemical process.